octopus-network/octopus-docs/src/maintain/validator-deploy.md

 For the automatically deployed validator node, please follow these steps:

-1. Login to your server (AWS/Digital Ocean/GCP) via SSH;
+1. Login to your server (AWS/DigitalOcean/GCP) via SSH;
 2. Stop the appchain node container via executing the command:

     ```bash
     docker compose -f /home/ubuntu/seashell/docker-compose.yaml stop
     ```

-3. Update the file `docker-compose.yaml` under the path `/home/ubuntu/seashell` to add a new line `--blocks-pruning 14400` into `command` part;
+3. Update the file `docker-compose.yaml` under the path `/home/ubuntu/seashell` to add the following content into `command` part:

+    * for Debio, Myriad, Fusotao, add a new line `--blocks-pruning 14400`;
+    * for Atocha, Discovol, add a new line `--unsafe-pruning --pruning 14400`;

     An example of `docker-compose.yaml` for Fusotao is as follows: